 What If Your Media Room Is Small?

 One easy DIY method is to wrap aluminum foil around the speaker’s side of the modem or WiFi router.
-This will block the WiFi signal and allow u to keep ur soundbar close.
+This will block the WiFi signal and allow you to keep your soundbar closed.

 Why Does Wireless Interference Occur?

 Well, many different devices may use the same wireless frequency (2.4 GHz).
 If these are near the soundbar and subwoofer, interference may cause some sound interruption due to a physical obstruction between the soundbar and subwoofer or another device on the same frequency.

 So, make sure nothing running on a 2.4GHz bandwidth (i.e anything that uses Bluetooth) is near the soundbar/sub.

 3. Disable Router Auto Channel Switching

 If your soundbar uses WiFi, your router channel settings are very important.